openappsec/waf-comparison-project/README.md

 This project aims to measure the efficacy of each WAF against a variety of legitimate and malicious HTTP requests, taken from real-world scenarios.

+The project is described in detail in this [blog](https://www.openappsec.io/post/best-waf-solutions-in-2023-real-world-comparison).

 ## Setup Instructions
 Follow the steps below to set up and run the tool: